 Updated Oct 19, 2020 – we updated the LibGuides list after more extensive testing within IE11.

 Internet Explorer 11 Will No Longer Be Supported as of November 20, 2020

 Starting in November through till next year, Microsoft will stop supporting IE11 within their own applications.

 Microsoft has since labeled Internet Explorer a “compatibility solution” rather than a browser and encouraged businesses to stop using the aging browser.Tom Warren, TheVerge.com

 To that end, Springshare will stop supporting IE11 for all Springshare Tools (LibGuides, LibCal, LibAnswers, LibInsight, LibCRM, LibWizard, and LibStaffer) during the week of November 16 across all regions.

 This does *not* mean every webpage of your whole Springshare tool will suddenly stop working when using IE11.
-It *does* mean that you and your users may experience issues of non-compatibility when using IE11 after November 16.
+It *does* mean that you and your users may experience additional issues of non-compatibility when using IE11 after the November 16 code release.

 There are already a few areas of LibAnswers admin interface (not public-facing pages) that don’t fully function in IE11.
-Additionally, future updates will also effect page display issues in IE11.
+Additionally, future updates will also affect page display issues in IE11.

 - Upcoming November 2020 release: Current LibChat Operator Console will *not* be able to load in IE11 by the end of the Nov 16 week.
 We’re launching some awesome new functionality to LibChat, including a new emoji-picker (:wow emoji:), that is not compatible with IE11.